Tōkaidō (road)

 The Tōkaidō road (東海道, Tōkaidō), which roughly means "eastern sea route," was the most important of the Five Routes of the Edo period in Japan, connecting Kyoto to the de facto capital of Japan at Edo (modern-day Tokyo).
 Unlike the inland and less heavily travelled Nakasendō, the Tōkaidō travelled along the sea coast of eastern Honshū, hence the route's name.

-The Tōkaidō was first used in ancient times as a route from Kyoto to central Honshu before the Edo period.
+The Tōkaidō was first used in ancient times as a route from Kyoto to Hitachi Province (central Honshu) before the Edo period.

 Traveling the Tōkaidō

 Most of the travel was on foot, as wheeled carts were almost nonexistent, and heavy cargo was usually sent by boat.
 Members of the higher class, however, traveled by kago.
 Women were forbidden from travelling alone and had to be accompanied by men.
 Other restrictions were also put in place for travelers, but, while severe penalties existed for various travel regulations, most seem not to have been enforced.
 Captain Sherard Osborn, who traveled part of the road in around 1858, noted that:

 The social status of a person is indicated by the manner in which he travels.
 The daimyo and people of the upper-class travel in norimono, which are roomy enough to allow for a fair amount of ease, and are comfortably furnished.
 The sides can be opened or closed at will, as a protection against the weather.
 The length of the pole proclaims the rank of the passenger; if a nobleman, a long pole borne by five or six men at each end; a person of lower rank, a shorter pole and only four carriers.
 If the occupant is a prince of the royal family, the pole rests on the palms of the hands, otherwise it is borne on the shoulders.
 Humble individuals have to be satisfied with a kago carried by two porters, which entails a very cramped position.
 In steep mountain regions everyone, whatever their rank, is obliged to use a kago.The lords of the various manors are compelled by the authorities to maintain these places of refreshment for travelers; they are vastly superior to the caravanserais of the East, and relays of horses or porters are always ready at these post-houses, and must do all work at a regular fixed charge, ridiculously small according to English notions.
 Another and still more onerous duty falls on these establishments, and that is the responsibility of forwarding all Imperial dispatches between the two capitals, or from Yedo to any part of the Empire.
 Runners are consequently ever ready to execute this task.

 Tōkaidō, photographed by Felice Beato in 1865.